Treehopper: Morphology

 A treehopper of the species Heteronotus nodosus investigated by Micro-CT, revealing the interior morphology.
 The interior of the extended pronotum, in this species mimicking a wasp's body, is empty.

-Treehoppers, due to their unusual appearance, have long interested naturalists.
+Treehoppers have long interested naturalists due to their unusual appearance.
 They are best known for their enlarged and ornate pronotum, expanded into often fantastic shapes that enhance their camouflage or mimicry, often resembling plant thorns (thus the commonly used name of "thorn bugs" for a number of treehopper species).
 Treehoppers have specialized muscles in the hind femora that unfurl to generate sufficient force to jump.

 It had been suggested that the pronotal "helmet" could be serial homologues of insect wings, but this interpretation has been refuted by several later studies, such as Mikó et al. (2012) and Yoshizawa (2012).
+There are several varieties of hemiptera with built-in camouflage, utilizing the growths as analogous disguises to "mimic thorns, twigs, seeds and fungi, as well as caterpillar frass, ants and wasps."

 Treehopper nymphs can be recognised by the tube-like ninth abdominal segment, through which the tenth and eleventh segments can be exerted in defence or to provide honeydew to other animals (explained further in the next section).
 The tube is longer (compared to the rest of the body) in early instars compared to late instars.